 The Larix Occidentalis is a tall, straight tree found at lower elevations, prized for both lumber and firewood.
 With up to 30-cm of bark, it can survive repeated forest fires, and can grow to monstrous proportions.
 The world record Western Larch boasts a 6.7-metre diameter, and they can reach 80 meters in height.

 Few of these giants survived the early forestry boom of the Kootenays, but the next generation of larch carpets our low-elevation slopes, and these younger trees still put on an incredible autumn show.
 Kimberley/Cranbrook areas, Elko (Silver Springs Lakes), Fernie and the Yahk Valley boast extra high densities of Western Larch.
 These larch tree begin to turn a little later in the season, mid-Oct to mid-November.

 These bonsai-like golden forms against a backdrop of an early snowfall and crystal blue Kootenay skies is well worth a hike.
 Some ancient Grandmother alpine larches have been leaning into the mountain winds for close to 2,000 years.

-Playwest Mountain Experience is offering guided to Brewer Lake in the Purcells starting in mid-September to mid-October.
+Playwest Mountain Experience is offering guided tours in the Purcell Mountains starting in mid-September to mid-October.
 See the stunning alpine larch trees up close.
 This fall experience is suitable for all hiking levels and includes a professional guide and a freshly packed lunch.